brianjriddle/tv4-continous-delivery-valtech-2012-02/one/01_slide.md

 * Not all systems can auto deploy
 * CMS(Polopoly)
 * Wordpress
-* Mule (ihave to copy how many petabytes)
+* Mule (i have to copy how many petabytes)
 * Ruby (Heroku, warbler, capistrano)
-* Avoided db migrations. so far.
+* Avoided db migrations so far.

 !SLIDE center